Monturaqui: Impact event

 The impact has been dated with radiometric dating to have occurred about 663,000 ± 28,000 years ago.
 Various surface exposure dating techniques yield ages of about 500,000–780,000 years.
 Since then, erosion has altered the crater by depositing fluvial and mass wasting deposits in it, gullying its sides and by lowering the rim.
 Originally, the Monturaqui crater was connected with the Campo del Cielo or the Rio Cuarto impact structures in Argentina.
+Some theories have linked the timing of impact to orbital cycles.

 The meteorite probably hit from the northwest at an angle of 41° and was travelling at a velocity of about 15 km/s.
 Because of the elevation at which it hit the ground, the meteorite had traversed only a little more than half the atmosphere and thus had not lost as much mass as it would have had it hit ground at sea level.
 The impact heated the ground to temperatures exceeding 1400 C, probably reaching 1500–1600 C, and had an energy comparable to that of 2.2 Hiroshima bombs.
 The formation of the crater disrupted the local drainage network, which redeveloped to run around the crater.